 Our success depends in part upon our continued ability to recruit, retain and motivate high-quality employees, including management, administrative, our clinical and scientific personnel and our direct sales force (among others), and competition for qualified personnel can be intense due to the limited number of individuals possessing the requisite training, skill and experience we require.
 As a result of uncertainty created by the DOJ investigation and the claims audits, we suspended our practice of granting equity awards (except for new restricted stock unit grants that we have the option to settle in cash at the time of vesting), suspended our employee stock purchase plan and deferred the settlement of outstanding restricted stock units, in each case effective as of November 9, 2021.

 In addition, on December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the DOJ investigation.
 We substantially completed the employee workforce reduction during the fourth quarter of 2021, resulting in a reduction of approximately 27% of our employee workforce, or approximately 90 people.
+On May 24, 2022, we announced a plan to reduce our employee workforce as part of our cost-cutting measures to reduce operating expenses and preserve capital.
+We substantially completed the employee workforce reduction during the second quarter of 2022, resulting in a reduction of approximately 17% of our employee workforce, or 44 people

-Both the suspension of equity awards and reduction in workforce, in addition to any negative perceptions of employeemoral and have a material adverse impact on our ability to recruit, retain and motivate the high-quality employees critical to our operations, which in turn could have a material adverse effect on our business, results of operations and financial condition.
+The suspension of equity awards and reductions in workforce, in addition to any negative perceptions of employment with us as a result of the DOJ investigation, the settlement with the U.S. government, and the claims audits, could continue to adversely affect employee morale and have a material adverse impact on our ability to recruit, retain and motivate the high-quality employees critical to our operations, which in turn could have a material adverse effect on our business, results of operations and financial condition.